-Dr. Laurence Hayes, Interim Associate Dean (859) 622-1175 Combs 420 www.coe.eku.edu
+Dr. Sherry Powers, Dean sherry.powers@eku.edu Dr. Laurence Hayes, Associate Dean laurence.hayes@eku.edu Dr. Faye Deters, Interim Associate Dean faye.deters@eku.edu (859) 622-1175 Combs 420 www.coe.eku.edu

 Eastern Kentucky University has maintained a strong interest in and commitment to the preparation of teachers since its founding in 1906 and is dedicated to the preparation of teachers who function effectively in a culturally diverse society in order to meet the needs of all candidates.